 For our 2023 Guest Season we hope that one of our sons Victor and his wife Maria can join our team.
 You might also run in to our other son Edward who lives in Dallas and visits the ranch regularly.

 Victor and his brother Edward, wrangled at The Hideout from age 14, throughout high school and college.
 Victor has lived and worked in Belgium, US and Ireland and loves traveling.
 Victor and Maria currently work and live in Belgium.

 The Story of Shell and The Big Horn Basin.

-Wyoming is the least dense populated state out West.
+Wyoming is the least densely populated state in the West.
 The area of Shell enjoys a population of only 2.1 people per square mile.
-Compare to to New York City with over 27,000 people per square mile and you know cattle, horses and wild animals outnumber people by large numbers
+Compare this to New York City with over 27,000 people per square mile, and you realize that cattle, horses and wild animals outnumber people by large numbers

-With this as your back yard, The Hideout Guest Ranch is the perfect spot for your next vacation.
+With this as your back yard, The Hideout Lodge & Guest Ranch is the perfect spot for your next vacation